- Home

 3. Cut back herbs

-Herbs have a tendency to grow and spread pretty quickly, so it’s best to keep them pruned in the summer to help them stay hydrated.
+Herbs tend to grow and spread pretty quickly, so it’s best to keep them pruned in the summer to help them stay hydrated.
 It’s much easier for the roots to deliver water to shorter stems.

-Some hardy herbs like mint and thyme will survive the winter but will stop growing in a dormant state – while others like fennel and oregano will typically die off until next spring.
-So, by trimming your herbs back in later summer, you’ll also encourage a new batch of fresh leaves (that usually taste the best!) that you can harvest before the frost arrives.
+Some hardy herbs like mint and thyme will survive the winter but will become dormant and stop growing, while others like fennel and oregano will typically die off until spring.
+So, by trimming your herbs back in late summer, you’ll also encourage a new batch of fresh leaves (that usually taste the best!) that you can harvest before the frost arrives.

 Consider drying or freezing herbs when you harvest them for use in the kitchen later on.
 Have a look at this useful guide from Grow Veg to find out more about how to preserve and store fresh herbs.